10yard/dkbros/readme.md

 How to Play
 -----------
+Extract the contents of the dkbros_prototype zip file.

-Place your `dkong.zip` file into the wolf256\roms folder.
+Place your `dkong.zip` into the wolf256\roms folder.

 Run the `dkbros.exe` program.
 This will set up a 2 player co-op Donkey Kong session in MAME.

 Press the start button to play or see below for notes on configuring the controls.